kaw393939/module7_is601/README.md

 4. **CSV File Manipulation (5 points)**
    Ensure correct handling of CSV files for reading, writing, and manipulation.
 Handle input validation and ensure data integrity.

-5. **Professional Programming Techniques (5 points)**
+5. **Professional Programming Techniques (10 points)**
-   Apply professional coding standards such as the DRY principle and handle errors using LBYL (Look Before You Leap) and EAFP (Easier to Ask Forgiveness than Permission).
+   Apply professional coding standards such as the DRY principle, logging and handle errors using LBYL (Look Before You Leap) and EAFP (Easier to Ask Forgiveness than Permission).

 6. **Basic Dockerization (10 points)**
    Create a `Dockerfile` and ensure the application runs in a Docker container.
 This includes building, running, and testing the application within a Docker environment.

-7. **Advanced Docker Features (10 points)**
+7. **Advanced Docker Features (5 points)**
-   Implement advanced Docker features such as environment variables and volume management to ensure persistence and configurability inside the container.
+   Implement advanced Docker features such as environment variables inside the container.

 8. **GitHub Actions for Continuous Integration (CI) (10 points)**
    Set up GitHub Actions to automatically run tests and build Docker images whenever code is committed.
 Ensure that CI is functioning correctly.